 This procedure represents the first step of the Environmental Impact Management (EIM) process which will assist project teams to manage their medium and high environmental priorities.
+Objectives and targets can represent mitigating activity and should be recorded in the EFM.

 6.2.
 Procedural Overview

 Medium and high environmental priorities and other important factors assessed during previous EMPs shall be assigned targets and objectives in order to reduce or eliminate the environmental impacts of the project.
+Objectives and targets can represent mitigating activity and should be recorded in the EFM.

 This procedure directs the formulation of appropriate objectives and targets to reduce those impacts which: